w3c/wai-curricula/content/index.md

 Terminology specifically related to people with disabilities, assistive technologies, and adaptive strategies is provided in [How people with disabilities use the Web](/people-use-web).

-## Teaching Best Practices
+## Tips for Including Accessibility in Your Teaching

-While this resource is organized by modules based on roles in accessibility implementation, it is important to understand and communicate the relationship between different tasks related to accessibility when teaching.
+While this resource is organized by modules based on roles in accessibility implementation, it is important to communicate in your teaching that carrying out accessibility-related tasks often require collaboration between several team roles.
 For example, creating an accessible form requires input from the content author, designer, and developer.

 It is equally important to understand and communicate accessibility requirements from the perspective of the user across the different tasks.
+For example, providing a coherent heading structure for a web page is not only an accessibility requirement.
+It often makes the difference for users to navigate and understand a web page.

 In addition to the advice embedded in the modules, the following overall practices will help you ensure effective courses, training, and certification programs on accessibility.

 ### Involve People with Disabilities